primaryobjects/penney/readme.md

 City
 State

-Geo-location coordinates for latitude and longitude are retrieved from a Google geo-coding API, based upon the store City and State.
+Geo-location coordinates for latitude and longitude are obtained from a Google geo-coding API, based upon the store City and State.
 The number of store closures per state are shaded on the US map, with darker colors representing more closures within that state.

 ## Results